-Population displacement due to war and tsunami of December 2004 has affected many people in the Jaffna Peninsula.
-These two major disasters have affected all people irrespective of caste, class and gender (Silva 2003).
+Internally Displaced People and Caste Discrimination in Jaffna Society two major disasters have affected all people irrespective of caste, class and gender (Silva 2003).
 However, the specific impact on different population groups has been different.
-There is no accurate information available about the size and composition of the present day population in the Jaffna peninsula due to the inability of conducting population census since 1981.
-The estimated total civilian population in the peninsula as of 2006 ranged from 300, 000 to 500, 00011.
+There is no accurate information available about the size and composition of the present day population in the Jaffna peninsula due to the inability of conducting a population census since 1981.
+The estimated total civilian population in the peninsula as of 2006 ranged from 300,000 to 500,000.
 Of these, a significant proportion (1/3 to 1/5 depending on the estimated total population) consisted of internally displaced people living in Welfare Centres or living with their friends and relatives (see Table 4.2).